sumitkhopkar25/home-credit-defaulter-predictor/README.md

 # Home Credit Defaulter Predictor
-The Python Notebook provided in the repository predicts whether a person trying to avail a loan is capable of not defaulting the loan.
+The Python Notebook provided in the repository predicts whether a person trying to avail a home loan is capable of not defaulting the loan.
 The data that is used to perform this prediction is available from the below Kaggle Link -

 https://www.kaggle.com/c/home-credit-default-risk/data